adomkreo/TOMCAT10.1.15/README.md

 sudo chmod 777 -R /opt/tomcat

 # from here, if you cant get access, switch to roots and
+# IMPORTANT: USE THE MANAGER SCRIPT USERNAME AND PASSWORD FOR JENKINS.
+MANAGER SCRIPT IS THE ONLY WITH PERMISSION FOR DEPLOYMENT
 vi /opt/tomcat/conf/tomcat-users.xml and add the credentials at the bottom -->
   <user username="admin" password="admin123" roles="manager-gui"/>